HasanJim/US-Consumer-Price-Prediction/README.md

       theme(text = element_text(size = 20, family = "serif"),
             plot.caption = element_text(size = 7))

-    ## Scale for x is already present.
-    ## Adding another scale for x, which will replace the existing scale.

 ![](README_files/figure-markdown_strict/unnamed-chunk-2-1.png)

 Let’s take first difference of the data to see whether the trend/ drift